 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Kitchen fittings are of a wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
+The internal joinery is of timber construction, paint finished.
+The kitchen provides an adequate amount of wall and floor mounted unit with worktop surfaces.
+Some internal pass doors have glazing.
+There is a metal double glazed internal door between the dining room and family room.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A log burning stove was noted in the living room.
+The original fireplace appears to have been blocked over.
+There is an electric fireplace installed in the living room.

 Internal decorations Visually inspected.
-Painted throughout.
+Internal decorations are based on paint and wallpaper finishes.